Dates and times

 Your facilitators, Brian Walsh and Sara Hoshooley, have delivered virtual presentations and workshops for international audiences, and are aware of differences and nuances between cultures and fundraising cultures.

 Attendees should be (or aspire to be) internal leaders and change agents who want to design and deliver compelling journeys, experiences and meaning for their donors and their cause.
-Virtually every role within an organization will benefit from these skills!
+Virtually every role within an organisation will benefit from these skills!

 As principal for Structured Empathy.
 Brian provides training and consulting services for customer, donor, and employee experience design, often beginning with journey mapping.
 He is a marketing professor at Centennial College and a twin-degree professional engineer based in Toronto.
 Brian introduced thousands of people to customer experience design using journey mapping during his time working at Oracle.
-He has provided customised trainings on this method of experience mapping and custom engagements for 100+ organizations including DuPont, McDonald’s, Bosch, Cisco, Citibank, Air Canada, Fairmont Hotels, and organizations such as UN Refugee Agency (Washington, London, Madrid, Copenhagen, Stockholm, Bonn, Rome, Beirut, Hong Kong, Seoul, Tokyo and Sydney), MSF (Barcelona), Child Fund, and Save the Children (London), .
+He has provided customised trainings on this method of experience mapping and custom engagements for 100+ organisations including DuPont, McDonald’s, Bosch, Cisco, Citibank, Air Canada, Fairmont Hotels, and organizations such as UN Refugee Agency (Washington, London, Madrid, Copenhagen, Stockholm, Bonn, Rome, Beirut, Hong Kong, Seoul, Tokyo and Sydney), MSF (Barcelona), Child Fund, and Save the Children (London), .
 In 2019, hwas voted best new speaker at the International Fundraising Congress in Amsterdam.

 A fundraising consultant and trainer working with organizations in Canada and internationally, Sara founded Charity Shift after working and volunteering in leadership roles in the nonprofit sector for more than decade.
 Using best practices and emerging trends and data, Sara works with organizations to empower them to raise more money for causes that matter in order to make an even bigger impact in the world.
 Sara was a speaker and Session Leader at IFC 2019 and 2020 and is a Certified Fundraising Executive (CFRE).